-prepared by Archaeological Research Associates Ltd. (April 2020), c.
-The lands identified on-site as Deciduous Woodland, Treed Deciduous Swamp and Swamp Thicket / Marsh d.
-Planting for the off-site woodland compensation will commence in the appropriate planting season following a.
-Vegetation clearing where milkweed plants are present will proceed when monarch larvae are absent b.
-The setbacks along Thorold Townline Road and Beechwood Road shall be planted with a mix of deciduous and a.
-A woodland and wildlife habitat compensation plan shall be prepared in consultation with regulatory authorities a.2.
-Improving associated landscape functions such as vegetative linkages and interior forest areas achieve a net gain in the ecological functions of the local and regional landscape through:
+- d.
+Planting for the off-site woodland compensation will commence in the appropriate planting season following licence approval. - 4.
+Significant Wildlife Habitat and Wildlife - a.
+Vegetation clearing where milkweed plants are present will proceed when monarch larvae are absent (September 30 to April 1). - b.
+The setbacks along Thorold Townline Road and Beechwood Road shall be planted with a mix of deciduous and coniferous trees and shrubs with a range of sizes.
+Native plant materials that are complementary to the regional and local landscape shall be used (see Rehabilitation Plan, drawing 5 of 6).